Skip to main content Skip to navigation

 The Farm Biosecurity website provides resources to help commercial poultry producers to assess the risks on their property and to develop comprehensive biosecurity plans.

-Valuable industry resources and biosecurity templates are also available on the Australian Chicken Meat Federation website and Australian Eggs website.
+Valuable industry resources and biosecurity templates are also available here:

 Below is a quick guide to biosecurity to reduce the risk of emergency animal diseases, including any strain of avian influenza, entering your smaller or backyard poultry flocks.
 More detailed information is available in the weblinks on this page and in the downloadable factsheets.